Veincentre logo

 Leg ulcers do present early signs that may not be recognised by many.
 The skin of the lower leg can become discoloured and turn into a brown patch, usually on the inside of the area.
 If left untreated this can turn to a dark brown patch and eventually become ulcerated.

 Traditionally, GPs have suggested that compression bandaging or compression stockings to help to improve circulation within the affected area, encouraging blood flow from the feet to the heart.
-Whilst compression therapy is vital part of managing venous ulcers, this should be augmented with ablation of any underlying superficial venous reflux.
-Indeed, the best way to prevent the development and recurrence of venous leg ulcers is to treat the underlying cause with EVLA.
+Whilst compression therapy is vital part of managing venous ulcers, at Veincentre we believe that the best way to prevent the development and recurrence of venous leg ulcers is to treat the underlying cause with EVLA.

 Treatment

 At Veincentre, our treatment pathway for leg ulcers is similar to that for varicose veins.
-Leg ulcer treatment would start with a duplex ultrasound scan, performed during your consultation, to define the extent of the underlying cause.
-From that scan the best course of treatment is defined for your case, tailored specifically to your condition.
+Leg ulcer treatment would start with an ABPI test and a duplex ultrasound scan, performed during your consultation, to confirm whether the ulcer is venous and to determine if there is an underlying cause your venous ulcers (i.e. varicose veins).
+From that scan and the knowledge that your ulcer is venous, the best course of treatment is defined for your case, tailored specifically to your condition.

-We suggest that treating the underlying cause of venous insufficiency with EVLA will produce the best long term results.
+We suggest that treating varicose veins with EVLA will produce the best long term results.
 To find out about our treatments in more detail, please read here.

 Video FAQs